SimCoaches/TrackPro/README.md

    - Confirm the deletion

 Each pedal has its own set of saved curves, allowing you to create specific profiles for different racing games or driving styles.

+### Cloud Pedal Profiles

+New in version 1.4.1, TrackPro now supports cloud-synced pedal profiles:

+1. **Save Pedal Profiles to the Cloud**:
+   - Create an account or sign in via the "Login" option
+   - Configure your pedals with your preferred settings
+   - Go to File > Pedal Profiles > Save Current Settings as Profile
+   - Enter a name and description for your profile
+   - Your profile will be saved to your account

+2. **Manage Profiles**:
+   - Go to File > Pedal Profiles > Manage Profiles
+   - View, load, update, or delete your saved profiles
+   - Your profiles are accessible from any computer with TrackPro installed

+3. **Load a Profile**:
+   - Open the Manage Profiles dialog
+   - Select the profile you want to load
+   - Click "Load Selected Profile"
+   - Your pedal settings will be updated immediately

+This feature allows you to maintain consistent pedal response across different computers and easily switch between different setups for different games or tracks.

 ### Preset Curves